 Note: You will notice very little activity for the period from 2003 to the present.
 In 2003 Jed and Bil’s mother, Ms. Lera Clampit began having health problems.
 Touring was kept to a minimum and in July of 2005, Jed moved to Monticello to take care of Ms. Lera until her passing in Nov 2009.
-Since that time Brother Bil had a tumor removed from his colon in April, 2011 and lived at Jed’s house in Fayetteville until his passing on Dec 5th, 2012.
-He is greatly loved and missed.
+Brother Bil’s health began to fail in April, 2011.
+He lived at Jed’s house in Fayetteville until his passing on Dec 5th, 2012.
+They are greatly loved and missed.

 Award Winning Musician